octo-technology/VIO/docs/deployment.md

 # Deployment

-## Cloud infrastructure deployment on Azure
+## Cloud - Infrastructure deployment on Azure

 This section allows you to create all the Azure infrastructure for VIO:
 - Storage resources (Storage Account + PostgreSQL)